cleftly/cleftly/docs/docs/plugins/events.md

 ### Search

-- `onSearch` (TODO) - Fired when a search is performed
+- `onSearch`- Fired when a search is performed

 ## Sendable Events

 ### Search

-- `addSearchResult` (TODO) - Add a custom search results tab to the search results list
+- `addSearchResult` - Add a custom search results tab to the search results list (Takes payload of `FriendlyTrack`)

 ## Example Plugin